ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

 It's pretty simple and straightforward.

 ### Wrap Up
 That wraps up this section.
-I've demonstrated a framework for building the data access section of a project, and how to boilerplate most of the code through interfaces and bas classes.
-The next section will look at the Presentation Layer / UI framework.
+It demonstrates a framework for building the data access section of a project and how to boilerplate most of the code through interfaces and bas classes.
+The next section looks at the Presentation Layer / UI framework.